llnl/benchpark/docs/generate-multiple-binaries.rst

 Parameters could include: version, scaling, etc.

 In this example, we are only changing the compiler.
 Because all experiment variables will be the same, we only need to generate a single experiment description.
-In this command we are intializing a quicksilver experiment in the quicksilver directory.
+This command initializes a quicksilver experiment configuration in the ``quicksilver`` directory.
 We are doing weak scaling with openMP, and measuring MPI metrics with Caliper.

 ``benchpark experiment init --dest=quicksilver  quicksilver caliper=mpi +weak +openmp ~single_node``

 Note: Running a benchmark repeatedly will overwrite the existing output.
-A way to keep prevent this is to create multiple duplicate experiments, change the experiment name ({experiment1}, {experiment2}).
+A way to keep prevent this is to create multiple duplicate experiments, changing the experiment name ({experiment1}, {experiment2}).

 Running multiple experiments:
 ---------------------------